grayresearch/CX/CHARTER.md

 backwards compatibility to mixes of old and new composable extensions and their libraries.

-## Deliverables, Division of TG responsibilities
+## Deliverables, division of TG responsibilities

 1. *CX-ISA TG* defines the Composable Extensions standard extension *-Zicx* implementing access controlled CX multiplexing and error signaling.
 This comprises: